jon-hall/node-intro/2-ffi/README.md

 ## 2 - ffi

-This example is included to show-off something that I thought was mind-blowing when I first discovered it - the ability to call native methods from javascript seamlessly using the excellent [node-ffi](https://github.com/node-ffi/node-ffi).
+This example is included to show-off something that I thought was mind-blowing when I first discovered it - the ability to call native methods from javascript seamlessly using the excellent [node-ffi](https://github.com/node-ffi/node-ffi) package.

 #### What it'll do